20 Raiders of Liez

 “Tell me what has happened,” the Captain said.

 Conall looked at Josah.
-“We were stuck in the warehouse when Caleb decided to distract the guards.
+“We were in the warehouse, unable to get out.
+Caleb decided to run out and distract the guards.
 I tried to get him to come back, but you know how he can be.”

 The eldest Evermore glanced at his mother, with a kerchief covering her mouth.
 “Someone captured Caleb.”

-Yeva let out a guttural wail, realizing that her worst fear has come true.
+Yeva let out a throaty wail, realizing that her worst fear had come true.
 Conall exhaled before he shared his suspicions.
-“I couldn’t see who held him, but the stocky build and long arms, it appeared to be Mannish McKanzel.”
+“I couldn’t see who held him, but by the stocky build and long arms, it appeared to be Mannish McKanzel.”

 Captain Munro hung his head, hands on his hips.
-“I knew the McKanzels operated some of the warehouses.
+“I knew the McKanzels operated some warehouses.
 I never expected them to be working so early.”

 Yeva steadied her lip with her hand.
 “Munro, what does this mean?”

 The Captain turned to Yeva and hugged her, letting her sob.
 He whispered something, enough to make her soften her weeping.
 “We need to be thankful the Liez guards didn’t catch him.
 They would have dragged him to Lord Vilo.”